James Carney (bishop): Archbishop of Vancouver

 After Archbishop Johnson resigned in 1969, Carney was chosen to succeed him and was installed as Archbishop of Vancouver on February 11, 1969.
 By assuming the position, Carney became the first Archbishop of Vancouver to have been born in Vancouver.

 According to The Vancouver Sun, Carney ruled during what was described as "the most tumultuous years" endured by the archdiocese.
 With the Second Vatican Council having just been completed, many Catholics in Vancouver who saw the council as a call for "revolution" viewed Carney as an ultra-conservative.
-This is in light of the fact that Carney gave his full support to Pope Paul VI's controversial encyclical Humanae Vitae.
+This is because Carney gave his full support to Pope Paul VI's controversial encyclical Humanae Vitae.
 Furthermore, he declined to accept money from the United Way of Canada, as they were also funding pro-choice groups.
 As a result of his socially conservative stances, there were many deep divisions from within the archdiocese throughout Carney's tenure.
 Though he was known for his tall, imposing and yet shy demeanour, Carney was involved in controversy and labelled "anti-union" when he ordered a Catholic school to close after its teachers had joined a labour union.

 Under Carney's episcopacy, several key institutions in the archdiocese were created.
 In 1980, he asked the Sisters of Charity of the Immaculate Conception to create an archive office for the archdiocese.
 Six years later, Carney helped organize the Catholic Charities Justice Services in order to help those who are imprisoned.
 Known for his steadfast support of priestly vocations, Carney was chosen by Pope John Paul II to be a member of the Congregation for the Clergy in 1986.